Sleep Apnea: Symptoms, Causes, and Treatments

 The most common form of sleep apnea is obstructive sleep apnea.

-According to a recent review published in Sleep Science, obstructive sleep apnea occurs when your airway is partially or fully blocked when you sleep.
+According to a recent review published in Sleep Science, obstructive sleep apnea occurs when your airway is partially or fully blocked when you sleep for 10 seconds or more.
 Central sleep apnea occurs when the brain is not signaling the body to breathe at regular intervals.

 Both central and obstructive sleep apneas can increase your risk of health complications due to low levels of oxygen delivered throughout the body.